danest/metorik-helper/readme.txt

 === Metorik Helper ===
 Contributors: bryceadams, metorik
-Tags: woocommerce, metorik, woocommerce analytics, woocommerce metrics Requires at least: 4.4.0
+Tags: woocommerce, metorik, woocommerce analytics, woocommerce reports, woo reports, woocommerce filtering, woocommerce google analytics, woocommerce zendesk, woocommerce help scout, woocommerce freshdesk, woocommerce support, subscription reports
+Requires at least: 4.4.0
 Tested up to: 4.8.0
 Stable tag: trunk
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-The Metorik Helper helps provide your WooCommerce store with powerful analytics, reports, and insights.
+The Metorik Helper helps provide your WooCommerce store with powerful analytics, reports, and tools.

 == Description ==

+> **Note:** This plugin is only really of use to you if you have a Metorik account/store.
+You can set one up for free and enjoy a 30 day trial, but keep in mind that it is a paid service. [**Try Metorik for free!**](https://metorik.com?ref=wporg)

+In just a few clicks, Metorik gives your store a powerful real-time dashboard, unifying your store's orders, customers, and products, helping you understand your data and make more informed decisions every day.

+= Blazing fast =

+Tired of spending half your day waiting for WooCommerce reports to load?
+Metorik spins up detailed reports and charts faster than any other tool available.
+It also reduces the load on your site's admin dashboard since you can do everything from Metorik, as such making your site faster.

+= Every KPI you could ask for =

+What's your average customer LTV (lifetime value)?
+What's your average numbers of items per order?
+How many of product A or variation B did you sell last month?
+If these are questions you've always wanted answers for, Metorik will be a lifesaver.

+= Filter everything by anything =

+Metorik offers a robust & powerful filter system.
+It allows you segment your data by anything and everything (seriously), export that segmented data to a CSV (automatically, if that's your thing).
+You can even save the filters you used for next time, or share them with your team.

+Want all customers who have an LTV over $100 and own a certain product? **Easy.**

+Orders that were made last month where 2 items were purchased and the customer was from the UK? **Easy.**

+Subscriptions that were set to be canceled this week? **Easy.**

+Customers who haven't ordered in 4 months and live in California? **Easy.**

+Read more about the filter system [here](https://metorik.com/blog/improved-segmenting-filtering-in-metorik?ref=wporg).

+= Customer service integrations =

+Metorik integrates with your existing support system to show customer data right alongside support tickets.
+Data like their contact information, lifetime value, order history, products purchased and more, instantly at you and your customer service teams' fingertips.
+Additionally, you'll find data from your support systems shown on order pages and customer profiles in Metorik.

+Integrations are currently available for [Zendesk](https://metorik.com/blog/connecting-zendesk-and-woocommerce?ref=wporg), Help Scout, Freshdesk, and Intercom, with more to come.

+= Google Analytics integration =

+Connect your Google Analytics account to Metorik and get access to stats like conversion rates instantly.
+Better yet, you can get **historical conversion rates!** [Read more about it here](https://metorik.com/blog/conversation-rates-for-woocommerce-with-google-analytics?ref=wporg).

+= Email + Slack reports =

+Automatically receive reports summarising your store's activity as often as you'd like.
+They can be sent by both Email & Slack, and include your KPIs, charts, best sellers, and more.

+= One-off and automated exports =

+Any data can be exported from Metorik at any time in minutes.
+You can even schedule exports to happen automatically as often as you'd like.

+*Bonus:* These exports have zero-impact on your site whatsoever.
+No more server downtime!

+= WooCommerce Subscriptions support =

+Metorik integrates seamlessly with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions?ref=66), offering subscription filtering & exporting, along with reports like MRR, Churn, Retention, Forecasting, and more.
+You can even have an automated subscriptions report sent to you every day summarising everything subscriptions-related.

+= Live chat support =

+Support is available through live chat to every Metorik user.
+Metorik's founder - [Bryce](https://twitter.com/bryceadams) - will personally work with you to ensure you and your team get the most out of Metorik.

+= Bring your team =

+Whether you're running a store solo or bringing your team, Metorik has your back through its team system.
+Each store can have **unlimited team members** at no extra cost, each with their own role & permissions.
+No more sharing sales reports with your support reps and no more analytics modifying orders by accident.

+= More? =

+Oh, there's so much more.
+Seriously.
+Just have a look around the [Metorik website](https://metorik.com?ref=66) to get an idea of how valuable Metorik will be for your store.

+---

-The Metorik Helper helps [Metorik](https://metorik.com) connect and work better with your site.
+The Metorik Helper helps [Metorik](https://metorik.com?ref=wporg) connect and work better with your site.
 Simply install, activate and Metorik will take care of the rest!

-**Note:** This plugin is only really of use to you if you have a Metorik account/store.
-You can set one up for free and enjoy a 30 day trial, but keep in mind that it is a paid service.

----

-**What is Metorik?** Metorik is a service that provides detailed and powerful analytics for WooCommerce stores, and includes features like:

-* Growth rates
-* Customer profiles
-* Product insights
-* Interactive charts
-* Filtered exporting
-* Automated reports sent to you
-* Real-time analytics
-* Live KPI calculations
-* Blazing fast
-* Unlimited team members

 == Installation ==
 Install, activate and leave it to do the rest.

-Keep in mind that you do need a Metorik account for it to work with, so if you don't yet have a store set up in Metorik, head to [Metorik](https://metorik.com) and sign up now.
+Keep in mind that you do need a Metorik account for it to work with, so if you don't yet have a store set up in Metorik, head to [Metorik](https://metorik.com?ref=wporg) and sign up now.

 == Frequently Asked Questions ==
 **Do I need a Metorik account to use this plugin?**

-Yes, you do ([sign up here](https://metorik.com)).
+Yes, you do ([sign up here](https://metorik.com?ref=wporg)).
 It will still work but will really not be of much use to you without one.

 **Can I hide the Metorik links in my WordPress dashboard?**